aaronburt/atlas/Reverse Proxy Self-Host/VPS Reverse Proxy via Tailscale.md

 ### Goal

-Your goal is to share local services like a [Homepage](https://gethomepage.dev) but you don't want to use Cloudflare Tunnels or expose you personal network IP address to the internet.
+Your goal is to share local services like a [Homepage](https://gethomepage.dev) but you don't want to use Cloudflare Tunnels or expose your personal network IP address to the internet.
 You might be also be unable to do so as your network is inside a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT)

 ### Requirements